ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 ## Analysing the data from our collaborative optimisation

 Examine the Stacks log and output files when execution is complete.
-You should find all this info in `output_denovo/denovo_map.log`
+You should find all of this info in `output_denovo/denovo_map.log`

    • After processing all the individual samples through ustacks and before creating the catalog with cstacks, denovo_map.pl will print a [table containing the depth of coverage](http://catchenlab.life.illinois.edu/stacks/manual/#cov) of each sample.
 Find this table in `output_denovo/denovo_map.log`: what were the depths of coverage?

-   • Examine the output of the populations program in the file populations.log inside your `output_denovo` folder (*hint*: use the `less` command).
+   • Examine the output of the populations program in the file `populations.log` inside your `output_denovo` folder (*hint*: use the `less` command).

    • How many loci were identified?

-   • How many SNPs were identified?
+   • How many variant sites were identified?

    Enter that information in the collaborative [Google Sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ
      Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit?usp=sharing)